menu

 Confusing Foil vs. Non-Foil

-Originally I thought that perhaps the Disciple of Griselbrand order was for foil copies that were mislabeled via the TCGPlayer software, or possibly they were picture sales and the buyer could see they were foils.
+Originally I thought that perhaps the Griselbrand order was for foil copies that were mislabeled via the TCGPlayer software, or possibly they were picture sales and the buyer could see they were foils.
 However, that explanation doesn't account for the other cards included in this sample.

 Purposeful Market Manipulation